Americans Exposed to Toxic Chemicals in Tap Water

 In 1999, after a four-year review of the bottled water industry and its safety standards, NRDC concluded that there is no assurance that bottled water is cleaner or safer than tap.
 In fact, an estimated 25% or more of bottled water is really, just tap water in a bottle—sometimes further treated, sometimes not.
 Of the 1,000 bottles tested, the majority of them proved to be relatively clean and pure.
 About 22% of the brands tested contained chemicals at levels above state health limits in at least one sample.
 If consumed over a long period of time, some of those contaminants could cause cancer or other health problems for people with weakened immune systems.
 As we learned in the recent report, tap water could at times also present issues, especially if you live in a rural community with a higher likelihood of pesticide runoff contamination, or if you get your water from a private (unregulated) well or live in an older home.

 Purified tap water that has gone through a 5-stage filtration system is the safest, cleanest, and best-tasting water you can put into your body.
 There are several benefits to drinking water that has gone through the reverse osmosis filtration process, such as:

 - Money savings

 - Improved taste, odor, and appearance of drinking water

 - Easy maintenance

-Drinking toxic tap water or bottled water are not your only options.
-If you are looking for a safe way to get water into your body, we have several different systems and machines to help fit a variety of spaces and needs.
-Check them out HERE and give us a call to set-up a FREE trial: 844-776-0588.
+Drinking toxic tap water or bottled water is not your only option.
+If you are looking for a safe way to get water into your body, Optimum Water Solutions has several different systems and machines to help fit a variety of spaces and needs.
+Give us a call to set up a FREE trial: 844-776-0588.
+Clearly.
+Pure.
+Water.